January 22, 2021

 If you are concerned you have COVID-19, or that you may have come into contact with someone with COVID-19, please contact Telehealth (1-866-797-0000) or your family doctor and inform them of your concerns.
 You are encouraged to book an appointment and get tested at a local assessment centre.

 Privacy and Health Information

-If there is a potential risk of exposure identified, PSWs are required to wear full PPE: clean gloves, surgical mask, yellow isolation gowns, goggles or face shield for the duration of 14 days.
+If there is a potential risk of exposure identified, PSWs are required to wear full PPE (defined as clean gloves, surgical mask, yellow isolation gowns, goggles or face shield) for the duration of 14 days.

 Mandatory Mask Bylaw & Physical Distancing

-In early summer, the City of Toronto and surrounding municipalities enacted bylaws around mandatory masking for enclosed, public areas.
+City of Toronto and surrounding municipalities have enacted bylaws around mandatory masking for enclosed, public areas.
 Where possible, we encourage clients and family members to wear a mask, as tolerated, while your care provider is in the home.
 This is recommended as added protection for clients and care providers.

 When your PSW is not providing direct personal care, we have asked all our employees to maintain a 6-feet physical distance from you or your family members during their visit.

 Lastly, if you have a new visitor in your home that does not live with you, please let us know immediately so we can take the necessary precautionary measures to prevent the spread of the virus and maintain physical distance from your visitor.
 Depending on the visitor’s original place of residence, we may ask that this person remains in another room during our visit.

 Other Services at Circle of Care